lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Note on follow-up actions for the application after EDHOC completion.

 * Removed moot section on special handling when using the EDHOC and OSCORE profile of ACE.

+* Consistency checks of authentication credentials from ID_CRED and EAD items.

 * Updated reference.